Hallucinogen Addiction

 - Hallucinogen Persisting Perception Disorder is a condition wherein users experience flashbacks and visual disturbances long after the drug’s effects have worn off.

-- Mood swings, persistent hallucinations, disorganized thoughts
+- Mood swings, persistent hallucinations, and disorganized thoughts

 - Visual disturbances, problems with cognition, paranoia